zenstackhq/zenstack-docs/docs/reference/plugins/zod.md

         }
         ```

         However, zod has a limitation that, when you call `.refine()` on a `ZodObject` schema, the result won't be an object schema anymore, which means that you can't use `.omit()`, `.partial()`, etc. `ZodObject` methods to further tune it for your needs anymore.
 That's why a series of `WithoutRefinementSchema` schemas are exported.
 They are the Zod schemas prior to calling the `refine()` method.
-If you need to make changes to the schema while still preserve the `@@validate` rules, you can manipulate the `WithoutRefinementSchema` schemas and then call the `refine` function manually on the result.
+If you need to make changes to the schema while still preserving the `@@validate` rules, you can manipulate the `WithoutRefinementSchema` schemas and then call the `refine` function manually on the result.
 E.g.:

         ```ts
         const myPostCreateSchema = refinePost(PostCreateWithoutRefinementSchema.omit({id: true}));